ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 And then when you get to the capsules, some capsules don’t give you a dosage amount so you don’t know how much you’re taking.

-Many online articles say it can be taken several times a day, but many of them are trying to sell a product and so telling you you should take it every day means they sell more products.
+Many online articles say it can be taken several times a day, but many of them are trying to sell a product and so telling you that you should take it every day means they sell more product.

 So you do need to do a little investigating and see what works for you.